googlecodelabs/migrate-python2-appengine/README.md

 The sample app does not address complexities in your apps but serves as a guide to give you an idea of what is required for each of the migrations.
 The baseline sample is a Python 2.7 (Gen1) app built on the `webapp2` micro web framework and uses the `ndb` App Engine Datastore library.

 > **NOTE:**
-> 1. It is also possible your app does not have a user interface, i.e., mobile backends, etc., so migrating the web framework (step 1) can be skipped.
+> - If your app does not have a user interface, i.e., mobile backends, etc., you still need to migrate to the Flask web framework to handle mobile app requests.
+An alternative is to use Cloud Endpoints or migrate your app to the [Firebase mobile &amp; web app platform](https://firebase.google.com) where you can port your App Engine "API handlers" to [Cloud Functions for Firebase](https://firebase.google.com/products/functions).
-> 1. Users interested in bringing back their dead apps that originally ran on the [deprecated Python 2.5 runtime](http://googleappengine.blogspot.com/2013/03/python-25-thanks-for-good-times.html) (shutdown in 2017) need to [migrate from `db` to `ndb`](http://cloud.google.com/appengine/docs/standard/python/ndb/db_to_ndb) before attempting the techniques shown in this tutorial.
+> - Users interested in bringing back their dead apps that originally ran on the original Python 2.5 runtime ([deprecated in 2013](http://googleappengine.blogspot.com/2013/03/python-25-thanks-for-good-times.html) and [shutdown in 2017](https://cloud.google.com/appengine/docs/standard/python/python25) must [migrate from `db` to `ndb`](http://cloud.google.com/appengine/docs/standard/python/ndb/db_to_ndb) before attempting the techniques shown in this tutorial.

 As mentioned above, some steps are more critical while others are *optional*.
 We recommend incremental updates.
 We designed each step to be relatively easy, so you experience each migration individually.
 However, there are some of you for whom the migration process may be easier where you may be able to take larger migration leaps.